J.D. Peck

 Why Bad Credit VA Loans get denied

 Most denials are predictable.
-The common pattern is not “VA said no.” The pattern is overlays, AUS-only processes, or lenders tightening risk late-year.
+The common pattern is not “VA said no.” The pattern is overlays, AUS-only processes, or lenders tightening risk.
 Understanding the denial driver helps you avoid wasted time, failed contracts, and last-minute surprises.
+Ask us what caused the denial.

 Back to top